-In order to be able to query SQL databases (eg: MySQL), you first need to open bootstrap index.php file and add this event listener:
+In order to be able to query SQL databases (eg: MySQL), you first need to open bootstrap index.php file and add this event listener to Lucinda\STDOUT\FrontController object:

 then create in stdout.xml a <server> tag (which will hold your connection settings), child of DEVELOPMENT ENVIRONMENT tag (because credentials will be different on another environment), child of <sql> tag.
 Example: